LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/VSTS_CheatSheet.md

 9. There may be a yellow box that appears that says "Crate a new project or solution for this repository"
 10. Create an empty MVC web app project as your intial commit.
 11. Name your project the name of your Ecommerce site
-12. Push your project up to Azure Dev Ops
+12. Push your project up to Azure DevOps
-13. You can now refresh your Azure Dev Ops dashboard, select Repos, and you will see your newly added files.
+13. You can now refresh your Azure DevOps dashboard, select Repos, and you will see your newly added files.

 ### Beginning of Each Sprint:
 Create a new sprint at the beginning of each sprint.
 To create a new sprint, follow these directions: